What is Pelvic Floor Physical Therapy and How Can it Help You?

 Patient Education and Empowerment

 An important aspect of pelvic floor therapy is the collaboration and trust that is created between the therapist and client.
 The ultimate goal of pelvic floor therapy at Femina is educating you with the tools you need in your toolkit to help you heal yourself and to be able to deal with flare-ups and the occasional bumps in the road with confidence.
 As pelvic floor therapists, we are guides, support, and cheerleaders for you along the journey back to wellness and function!
-We only employ licensed Physical Therapists and Occupational Therapists, all with a pelvic health speciality and advanced degrees and certifications to optimize your outcome.
+We only employ licensed Physical Therapists, all with a pelvic health speciality and advanced degrees and certifications to optimize your outcome.
 Make an appointment today and let’s get started.

 **This information is for educational purposes only and is not intended to replace the advice of your doctor.**